dudetechitout/memwipe/README.md

 ## Installation
 1. **Download MemWipe** from the [latest release](https://github.com/dudetechitout/memwipe/releases).
-2. Run the installer and follow the on-screen instructions.
-3. Launch MemWipe and customize your settings as needed.
+2. Extract the files (if applicable).
+3. Run **MemWipe.exe** — no installation required.
+4. Customize your settings as needed for automatic or manual memory optimization.

 ---